Air Enthusiast

 Each issue contained 80 pages; as a result certain articles were divided and each part appeared over a number of issues.
 Air Enthusiast was illustrated with colour and black-and-white photos, diagrams, profiles and three-view drawings.
 Earlier issues featured cutaway drawings, but these were dropped.
 The articles provided detail for varieties of aircraft and events.

-The magazine was published by three publishing companies and changed editors once, with William Green and Gordon Swanborough as joint editors for 16 years and Ken Ellis as the current sole editor of 16 years also.
+The magazine was published by three publishing companies and changed editors once, with William Green and Gordon Swanborough as joint editors for 16 years and Ken Ellis as the sole editor for the final 16 years.

-The magazine ceased publishing with issue #131, September/October 2007.
+The magazine ceased publishing with issue #131 (September/October 2007), becoming part of Air International magazine.